swup/docs/docs/options/options.md

 };
 ```

-## Animate History Browsing
+## animateHistoryBrowsing

 This option enables the animations also if navigating using the browser history.
-Swup adds the class `is-popstate` to the html tag for the whole process of the animation on back/forward browsing.
+Swup adds the class `is-popstate` to the html tag for the whole process of the transition on back/forward browsing.

 ```javascript
 const options = {